IDCubed/oms-docs/sources/next-steps/build-vm-images.rst

 About Each Build template
 -------------------------

-Packer uses json files, known as a *template* in packer parlance, to tell it what to do.
-This is packer's concept of a manifest for the build process.
+Packer uses JSON files, known as a *template* in Packer parlance, to tell it what to do.
+This is Packer's concept of a manifest for the build process.
 The v0.8.5 release includes five templates of interest in building VM images with or for OMS.